 The following criteria are considered when evaluating provincial interest:

 A commitment to contribute funds should be made by the applicant at the time of application.
-Actual payment should be withheld until after the approval of the application by the Trust.
+Payment is not required until after approval of the application and must be received in full prior to the casting of the plaque.
 The applicant does not acquire any ownership rights to the plaque by making a contribution to its cost.
-The plaque remains provincial property.
 While the contributions of applicants and other sponsors are appreciated and will be acknowledged, only the Ontario Heritage Trust's name appears on the credit line of provincial plaques.